 The transformations of the given permutations are shown at the right.
-The underlined elements are the ones swapped by Ernest.
-The elements with a line above them are the ones replaced by Leonid when the permutation gets to him from Ernest.
+The underlined elements are the

-Problem D. Secret Community Card Game
+Problem D. Secret Community Card Game (Division 2)

 Input file: lots.in

 Output file: lots.out

 Time limit: 1 second (2 seconds for Java)

 Memory limit: 256 mebibytes